Clamepending/markogata/content/posts/CollegeOptimizations.md

 If you are determined to sleep late, at least sleep and get up at the same time everyday.
 This allows your body to develop a rhythm and go to sleep faster.

-## Yeet your phone out the window (or out of sight)
+## Put your phone away

 I found putting my phone away was the difference between getting 5 minutes of studying done and getting 4 hours of studying done in a session.
-If you haven't tried it, I highly suggest you put your phone in another room or at least out of sight.
+If you haven't tried it, I highly suggest you put your phone in another room or even behind your computer.